grumpyjames/birding-almanac/blog/frampton-marsh/frampton-marsh.md

 #### A speedy recce

-We arrive at Frampton slightly later than planned and then become slightly later again, with two of our party in dire need of a snack or two to keep them sensible, and one briefly underdeployed in the membership card department.
+We arrive at Frampton slightly later than planned and then become later still, thanks to some of our party urgently needing a snack to keep them sensible, and one briefly underdeployed in the membership card department.

-These issues addressed we hop out for a quick walk around the main lake and scrapes behind the visitor centre.
-Our first quarry is, predictably , sleeping on a mud island at the centre of the lake - a party of twenty or so Spoonbill.
+With these issues addressed we hop out for a quick walk around the main lake and scrapes behind the visitor centre.
+Our first quarry is, predictably, sleeping on a mud island at the centre of the lake - a party of twenty or so Spoonbill.
 There's an additional Common Sandpiper or two kicking about a bit closer to us.
 Nice.

 <figure class="figure">